wtraylor/modular_megafauna_model/doxygen/herbiv_objectorientation.md

 This is a direct alternative to global objects/variables.

 Two kinds of dependency injection are used
 1. **Setter Injection:** A client receives its dependency *after* being constructed, via a setter method.
 This is dangerous, because until initialization through the setter method, the client might be in an invalid state.
-(Example: \ref Patch::set_habitat())
+(Example: \ref Patch::set_herbivory_unit())
 2. **Constructor Injection:** Any object of the client class receives its dependency in the constructor.
 (Example: \ref Fauna::PatchHabitat::PatchHabitat())

 For example: The \ref Fauna::HftList object is not a global variable, but is instead being passed down from the \ref framework() function to \ref Fauna::Simulator.